AJ Styles: Alliance with Omos (2020–2021)

 On Night 1 of WrestleMania 37 on April 10, Styles and Omos defeated The New Day (Kofi Kingston and Xavier Woods) to win the Raw Tag Team Championship, becoming the twenty-second WWE Grand Slam Champion, and the first to achieve both the WWE and TNA/Impact Grand Slam.
-At Money in the Bank on July 18, Styles and Omos defeated The Viking Raiders (Erik and Ivar) to retain the titles.
-After this, Styles and Omos began feuding with Riddle and Randy Orton, collectively known as RK-Bro.
-At SummerSlam on August 21, Styles and Omos lost the Raw Tag Team Championship to RK-Bro, ending their reign at 133 days.
-At Extreme Rules on September 26, Styles, Omos and Bobby Lashley lost to The New Day in a six-man tag team match.
+They lost the titles to RK-Bro at SummerSlam, ending their reign at 133 days.
 On October 21, at Crown Jewel, Styles and Omos failed to regain the titles from RK-Bro.
-On the December 20 episode of Raw, after failing to win matches over the following weeks, Styles was attacked by Omos, ending their partnership and turning face for the first time since 2019.
+On the December 20 episode of Raw, after failing to win matches over the following weeks, Styles was attacked by Omos, ending their partnership and turning face.

 The O.C. second reunion (2022–2023)

 At Royal Rumble on January 29, 2022, Styles entered at number one and eliminated six wrestlers before being eliminated by Madcap Moss.
 Styles failed to win the WWE Championship at Elimination Chamber on February 19, inside the namesake structure, after being eliminated by eventual winner Brock Lesnar.
 On the February 28 episode of Raw, Styles accepted an open challenge from Edge for a match at WrestleMania 38, which resulted in him being attacked by Edge afterwards.
 On Night 2 of WrestleMania on April 3, Styles lost to Edge following a distraction from Damian Priest.
 At WrestleMania Backlash on May 8, Styles again lost to Edge after interference from Rhea Ripley.
 Styles then aligned himself with former Bullet Club stablemate Finn Bálor and Liv Morgan and challenged the newly formed faction called The Judgment Day, consisting of Edge, Priest and Ripley to a six-person mixed tag team match at Hell In a Cell on June 5, which The Judgment Day won.
 On June 19, Styles appeared via video message at Impact Wrestling's Slammiversary, congratulating Impact on their 20 year anniversary.

 On the July 4 episode of Raw, Styles defeated The Miz and was attacked by him and Ciampa after the match, starting a feud between them.
 At SummerSlam on July 30, Styles distracted Miz during his match against Logan Paul by attacking Ciampa, causing him to lose.
 On the August 1 episode of Raw, Styles defeated Miz and Mustafa Ali in a triple threat match but lost to Ciampa later that night, failing to earn an opportunity at the United States Championship.
 On the following episode of Raw, Styles defeated The Miz in a no disqualification match to end their feud.
 On the August 15 episode of Raw, he faced Bobby Lashley for the United States Championship in a losing effort.